Min Nan Chinese in Cambodia

 The Han Chinese are the largest ethnic group in the world.
 Although the vast majority live in mainland China, many have immigrated to other countries, and today they reside in nearly every nation of the world.
 In a number of these countries, including Laos, Nepal, Tanzania, Cambodia, and Thailand, the Chinese communities remain largely unreached with the gospel.

 The Han Chinese began fleeing to other countries in 1276 after the Mongol invasion.
 Many other upheavals and conflicts followed, and the Chinese continued to settle in other nations, particularly in Cambodia and other places in Southeast Asia.
 Wherever they went, the Chinese settled almost exclusively in urban areas and became involved in business and commerce.
 Today, they are very influential in the economies of many of these nations, though they represent only a small percentage of the population.
+They live in several countries including Cambodia.

 What Are Their Lives Like?

 The Min Nan Chinese continue to live primarily in cities.
-In a number of countries many of them are businessmen.
+In several countries many of them are businessmen.
 Their businesses range from small shops to international corporations.
 They live in a wide variety of houses, ranging from small apartments to costly mansions.
 Most of them have retained their traditional rice-based diet.
 The Min Nan Chinese in Cambodia have maintained their culture and language.
 They have also continued living by their traditional Chinese customs, especially those regarding marriage and the family.
 One of the primary reasons they have kept their own languages and customs is because they have a deeply ingrained belief in the superiority of their culture.

 The Han Chinese treat their children affectionately and usually indulge boys more than girls.
 The children are pushed to do well in school and are given much time to devote to their studies.
 The Min Nan Chinese are known for their politeness and will go to great lengths to avoid disputes.
 However, once a dispute begins it is very difficult to stop because they place a high value on "saving face."
 Giving ground in an open dispute would cause them to lose face—something the Chinese try to avoid at all costs.